Food is frightening for my fussy eater

 “My child recoils, they are scared to touch certain things”.

-Why food is frightening for a child
+Why food is frightening for your child

-The parallels with what happens for children who are really uncomfortable around foods is really obvious to see.
+The parallels with what happens for children who are really uncomfortable around foods is obvious to see.

 That’s the normal response to something that triggers us.

-What we can do to treat fears
+What you can do to treat fears

 It would start with the least challenging thing, perhaps that is looking at a picture of a spider in a book, or on the TV screen.

-The same methodology is very effective with food.
+The same methodology is effective with food.

 i) Can your child comfortably walk past bananas in the supermarket?